shipujin/liveslak/README.txt

   * Anything may be part of the '*' but most commonly used is "${VERSION}-${ARCH}".
 The core modules in Slackware Live use the Slackware release as ${VERSION} and the Slackware architecture as ${ARCH}.
 For the modules in addons/ and optional/ subdirectories, ${VERSION} would commonly be the version of the program that is being made available in the module.
   * The four digits of a modulename have a meaning.
 Some ranges are claimed by the core OS, so please do not use them.
 Their prefixes are based on the package source: <code>
-    0000 = contains the Slackware /boot directory 0010-0019 = packages installed from a Slackware tagfile (a,ap,d, ... , y series)
+    0000 = contains the Slackware /boot directory
-    0020-0029 = packages installed from a package list as found in the ./pkglists subdirectory of the liveslak sources (min, noxbase, x_base, xapbase, xfcebase etc)
+    0005 = Console OS modules when explicitly enabled for a regular ISO installed otherwise from Slackware tagfiles 0010-0019 = packages installed from a Slackware tagfile (a,ap,d, ... , y series) 0020-0029 = packages installed from a package list as found in the ./pkglists subdirectory of the liveslak sources (min, noxbase, x_base, xapbase, xfcebase etc)
     0030-0039 = a 'local' package, i.e. a package found in subdirectory ./local or ./local64 (depending on architecture)